 In the US, masters degree is popularly known as ‘graduate degrees.
 Like the UK and Canada, US also offers one-year options while pursuing a graduate degree but most of the courses here takes two to three years to complete.
 They do not offer any pure research graduate programmes.
 Instead, students learn through a combination of taught and research components.

 When it comes to applying for a master’s degree in the USA, you are asked a minimum of 2:2 undergraduate degree from a recognised institution.
 But don’t worry, different universities have different policies, get in touch with them before you apply.

-Like other countries, doctoral degree in the US also takes typically four to six years to complete.
-Naturally, you will be awarded with a PhD once you pass your examinations and produce a dissertation.
+Like other countries, a doctoral degree in the US also takes typically four to six years to complete.
+Naturally, you will be awarded a PhD once you pass your examinations and produce a dissertation.